1a1a11a/libCacheSim/doc/advanced_lib_extend.md

    [include/libCacheSim/cacheObj.h](/libCacheSim/include/libCacheSim/cacheObj.h).
 3. Add `myCache_init()` function to [include/libCacheSim/evictionAlgo.h](/libCacheSim/include/libCacheSim/evictionAlgo.h).
 4. Add mycache.c to [CMakeLists.txt](/libCacheSim/cache/eviction/CMakeLists.txt) so that it can be compiled.
-5. Add command line option in [bin/cachesim/cli.c](/libCacheSim/bin/cachesim/cli.c) so that you can use `cachesim` binary.
+5. Add command line option in [bin/cachesim/cache_init.h](/libCacheSim/bin/cachesim/cache_init.h) so that you can use `cachesim` binary.
+You may also want to take a look at [bin/cachesim/cli_parser.c](/libCacheSim/bin/cachesim/cli_parser.c).
 6. Remember to add a test in [test/test_evictionAlgo.c](/test/test_evictionAlgo.c) and add the algorithm to this [README](README.md).

 ---